 The five-week online workshop focused on performance and new media with parallel physical rehearsals, dialogue, and hands-on research between Detroit and Tehran for artists who are eager to connect across physical, geographical, cultural and artistic boundaries.
 The telepresence workshop was consisted of discursive and rehearsal sessions and provided space for 25 artists to collaborate in Detroit and Tehran.

-The participatory multimedia campaign celebrates and registers the legacies of SWANA Womxn social art practitioners and community organizers, “Wiki-Womxn-SWANA,” a main program of the initiative, is consisted of telepresence Wikipedia editing sessions produced in collaboration with Art+Feminism.
+The participatory multimedia campaign celebrates and registers the legacies of SWANA Womxn cultural makers, “Wiki-Womxn-SWANA,” a main program of the initiative, is consisted of telepresence Wikipedia editing sessions produced in collaboration with Art+Feminism.

-The public panel discussion acted as a coda for Spatial-Making-Do, an eight-week, three-channel telepresence workshop produced by The Back Room in collaboration with CultureHub Project of LaMaMa Theater with artists, art organizers, and scholars in Detroit, New York, Isfahan, and Tehran.
+The discussion acted as a coda for Spatial-Making-Do, an eight-week, three-channel telepresence workshop produced by The Back Room in collaboration with CultureHub Project of LaMaMa Theater with artists, art organizers, and scholars in Detroit, New York, Isfahan, and Tehran.
 The program ended with a duo performance by panelists Craig L. Wilkins and Ava Ansari the co-curator of the program.

-The eight-week long three-channel telepresence workshop was produced in collaboration with the CultureHubproject of LaMama Theater and connected 45 artists, curators, and organizers in Isfahan, New York, and Tehran.
+The eight-week-long three-channel telepresence workshop on space was produced in collaboration with CultureHub of LaMama Theater and connected 45 artists, curators, and organizers in Isfahan, New York, and Tehran.
 The program received the “Building Bridges” Grant of the Doris Duke Foundation in 2013.

 The telepresence public discussion provided an opportunity for artists and curators in Isfahan, Mashhad, and Tehran to have a direct conversation with Shirana Shahbazi after an hour lecture presented by the artist.
 The event was held in conjunction with the exhibition at the Museum of Modern Art in New York City, "New Photography 2012" the presented a sectional body of work by Shahbazi.

 The subversive performance was situated in the Japanese reality TV show “Shittoko you should know!“ by MBC and was broadcasted live in Japan in 2012.
-TV judges tasted the food that was made based on Ava’s recipes at the TV station.
-The two-channel video is a commentary on “Oshin,” the hero of a Japanese soap opera with the same title that was censored, partially re-narrated, dubbed, and nationally broadcast in Iran in the 80s.
-“Oshin” was widely celebrated as an ideal hardworking obedient wife in Iran.
+TV judges in Osaka tasted foodsmade at the TV studio based on Ava’s recipes.
+The embedded performance was a memorial for “Oshin,” the hero of a Japanese soap-opera with the same title that was censored, re-narrated, dubbed, and broadcasted in Iran in the 80s.
+“Oshin” was widely celebrated as a hardworking, obedient wife.

-With 80 performers, two directors, a choreographer, and production teams in Tehran and NYC, the two-channel performance marked the first independent memorial ever dedicated to the dead, the living, and the forgotten of the Iran-Iraq War (1980-1988) created in collaboration with Wafaa Bilal and produced by The Back Room with Aaran Gallery and Sazmanab in Tehran.
+With 80 performers, two directors, a choreographer, and production teams in Tehran and NYC, the two-channel performance marked the first independent memorial dedicated to the dead, the living, and the forgotten of the Iran-Iraq War (1980-1988).
+The project was created in collaboration with Wafaa Bilal and produced by The Back Room with Aaran Gallery and Sazmanab in Tehran.

 The two-channel two-day telepresence workshop with Richard Schechner and Bavand Behpoor connected 40 artists in Tehran and New York for discourse on ritual, dark play, and city as a site for interventions.
 The program was hosted by Silk Road Gallery in Tehran and Eyebeam in New York.

-The pedagogical and curatorial project provided space for direct discussion and collaboration between artists, curators, and writers in Iran and the US.
+The Back Room used telepresence technologies as a medium for direct conversations, presentation, and production between artists, curators, and writers in Iran and the US.
 It was co-directed by Ava Ansari and Molly Kleiman.